pepipost/pepipost-sdk-python/README.md

 Install Package
 ---------------

-There are two ways of installing this Pepipost library.
-You can use either of the below:
+#### PIP based installation

     pip install pepipost

 Once Pepipost is install, use the below sample example to test.

+#### Install directly from GitHub
-Alternatively, you can install the library directly from GitHub using the below command:
+You can install the library directly from GitHub also using the below command:

     git clone https://github.com/pepipost/pepipost-sdk-python.git pepipost_python

+Note: If you are installing directly from GitHub, then you need to install the dependecies separately which are mentioned in our requirements.txt file.

-### For IDE based installation
+**For IDE based installation**
 Refer [this](https://github.com/pepipost/pepipost-sdk-python/blob/master/pyCharm.md) link to install and use this SDK in a IDE environment.

 <a name="sample"></a>